swilcox19/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The above signals were used to estimate 561 variables of the feature vector for each pattern.
 Note X, Y and Z are used to denote 3-axial signals in the X, Y and Z directions.

 The obtained dataset was then randomly partitioned into two sets, where 21 of the volunteers was selected for generating the training data and 9 were selected for the test data.
-The following provides details on the partitioned data sets:
+The following provides details on the partitioned data sets and related variables:

 ### Training Data